The Vertical Logic of Hamiltonian Methods (Part 1): Why ``Hamiltonian'' Notions, not ``Lagrangian''?

 Finally, in Lagrangian mechanics we do not possess any systematic method for the simplification of the Lagrangian function.
 We may hit on ignorable variables by lucky guesses, but there is no systematic way of producing them.
 In Hamiltonian mechanics a definite method can be devised for the systematic production of ignorable variables and the simplification of the Hamiltonian function.
 This method, which reduces the entire integration problem to the finding of one fundamental function, finally, in the generating function of a certain transformation, plays a central role in the theory of canonical equations and opens wide perspectives [...]. \end{quotation}

 But there is another problem, rarely spelled out explicitely, namely that the {\it principle of least action}, despite it's admitted elegance and beauty, and it's widespread use in theoretical physics, is inappropriate to serve as {\it the} foundational principle of physics.
-As Pulte reported\cite{Pulte}, not only Jacobi but many classical physicists and mathematicians criticized this principle: ``Lagrange’s formulation and (or) demonstration of the principle of virtual velocities posed a challenge for a number of mathematicians from Fourier (1798), de Prony (1798), Laplace (1799), L. Carnot (1803), and Ampere (1806) to Cournot (1829), Gauss (1829), Poisson (1833), Ostrogradsky (1835, 1838), and Poinsot (1806, 1838, 1846)''.
+As Pulte reported~\cite{Pulte}, not only Jacobi but many classical physicists and mathematicians criticized this principle: ``Lagrange’s formulation and (or) demonstration of the principle of virtual velocities posed a challenge for a number of mathematicians from Fourier (1798), de Prony (1798), Laplace (1799), L. Carnot (1803), and Ampere (1806) to Cournot (1829), Gauss (1829), Poisson (1833), Ostrogradsky (1835, 1838), and Poinsot (1806, 1838, 1846)''.
 According to Pulte, Lagrange's attempt to base mechanics on the principle of virtual velocities ``leads inevitably to a conflict with the traditional meaning of axiom as a self-evident first proposition, which is neither provable nor in need of a proof.''
-Contemporary physics, it seems, has widely given up the ``original goal'' of science, namely ``clearing up mysteries''~\cite{Jaynes89}.
+Hence if we recall the ``original goal'' of science, namely ``clearing up mysteries''~\cite{Jaynes89}, then Hamiltonian notions should play a central role.

 We have been trained to swallow the ``axioms'' of quantum theory, and it therefore appears somewhat old-fashioned to demand that axioms should be {\it self-evident first propositions, which are neither provable nor in need of a proof}.
-We have lost trust in such apparently naive positions.
+Many physisists seem to have lost trust in such apparently naive positions.
+Wasn't this exactly Newton's mistake -- to believe that space, time and motion were self-evident?
 The fundamental theory of nature, quantum theory, we have been told, is counter-intuitive and requires even a new non-classical logic.
 Why then should we expect that the theory could be based on axioms in the classical sense?
-But as we could show, quantum theory can be developed, mathematically, straight from generalized classical Hamiltonian notions and classical arguments of (local) causality.
-The foundation of this formalism are Hamiltonian notions which are so vastly general in their essence, that they cannot fail to describe physical reality.
+But as we could show, quantum theory can be developed mathematically straight from generalized classical Hamiltonian notions and classical arguments of (local) causality.
+The foundation of this formalism are Hamiltonian notions which are so vastly general in their essence, that (when correctly applied) they cannot fail to describe physical reality.